loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 ## Optional Forgejo Mode

 [`vcluster.yaml`](./vcluster.yaml) includes a commented-out Forgejo Helm block.
-This is the preferred direction for a self-contained demo mode where:
+This is the preferred default direction for a self-contained demo mode where:

 - Git is hosted inside the `vind` cluster
 - OCI images can be pushed to the Forgejo package registry